The Painted Cellar of the Satov Vineyard

 The town of Satov lies just before the Austrian border, about 10km (6 miles) south of Znojmo.
 So close is Satov to the border that it was once part of Austria.
 The town and its surrounding vineyards have long produced some of the country's finest Moravian wines.
 The excellent soil conditions and Continental climate make it perfectly suited for grapes.

-The house's cellar was most likely carved out in the late 19th century for reasons still a mystery today, but it took on its current form when a one-armed man named Max Appeltauer took to the tunnels and began his work there in 1934.
-As you enter the cellar and descend about 18m (59 ft.), a musty odor envelops you and you wonder how Appeltauer could have spent so much time here.
+The cellar was most likely carved out in the late 19th century for reasons still a mystery today, but it took its current form when a one-armed man named Max Appeltauer descended into the tunnels and began his work there in 1934.
+As you enter the cellar and go down about 18m (59 ft.), a musty odor envelops you and you wonder how Appeltauer could have spent so much time here.
 But as you look around the 20m (66-ft.) tunnel, you'll be thankful he did.
 Not an artist by trade, Appeltauer set to carving and then painting into the sandstone walls an eclectic set of scenes portraying everything from Prague Castle to Snow White and the Seven Dwarfs, as well as the Satov coat of arms.
 Running off the main tunnel are five smaller rooms, each depicting a separate theme and carved and painted in painstaking detail.

 It's almost as though Appeltauer was expecting to escape one day to his residence inside the cellar, celebrating his departure from life aboveground.
-Indeed, celebrating had already taken place inside the dark cellar, as the inscription VÍNO, ZENY A ZPEV, ZAHLADÍ VESKERY HNEV ("Wine, women, and song will remove all anger") indicates.
-Kucera will tell you that the cellar was at one time a popular place, where people gathered after Mass, girlfriends and all.
-Wives searching for their husbands would often enter, sending girlfriends scurrying into the subcellar.
+Indeed, celebrating had already taken place inside the dark cellar, as the inscription VÍNO, ZENY A ZPEV, ZAHLADÍ VESKERÝ HNEV ("Wine, women, and song will remove all anger") indicates.
+Legend has it that the cellar was once a popular place for the village men to idle away the hours and even entertain their lady friends from time to time.
+Wives searching for their husbands would enter, sending the girls scurrying into the subcellar.
 Local lore has it that Hitler visited the cellar when inspecting the military bunkers set up to defend his southern flank.